antronerds/r2-tutorials/docs/Using_Datasets.md

     individual human samples.
 The samples are grouped in so called datasets.
 Each dataset has its own characteristics such tissue type, tumor type or from cell-line experiments.
--   The “**Tumor Neuroblastoma public - Versteeg - 88 - MAS5.0 -
+-   The *Tumor Neuroblastoma public - Versteeg - 88 - MAS5.0 -
-    u133p2”** dataset will be used as an example dataset to guide you through most of the tutorial.
+    u133p2* dataset will be used as an example dataset to guide you through most of the tutorial.
 Later on working with multiple datasets will be discussed.